 Figure S3.
 Mixed culture growth predictions with confidence intervals.
-The green and red lines correspond to the dashed green and red lines in Figure 3D-F, respectively.
+The green and red lines and markers correspond to the dashed green and red lines and the markers in Figure 3D-F, respectively.
 The gray area shows the 95% confidence interval, calculated using bootstrap (1000 samples).

 Supporting tables